 - Remove the pans and allow to cool in the pan for about 10 minutes.
 Transfer to a wire rack to cool completely.

 - While the cakes cool, make the buttercream.
 Beat the butter until completely smooth and creamy.
-Add the powdered sugar slowly, one cup at a time.
-Add the ground cinnamon and oil.
-(Note: You can use a tablespoon of ground cinnamon if you cannot find cassia oil or extract, but keep in mind, the buttercream will be darker in color.
-I wanted to only use a little ground cinnamon so the buttercream looks more snowy.
+Add the powdered sugar and salt slowly, one cup at a time.
+Add the ground cinnamon and extract.
+(Note: You can use a tablespoon of ground cinnamon if you cannot find extract, but keep in mind, the buttercream will be darker in color.
+I wanted to only use a little ground cinnamon so the buttercream looks snowier.

 - Frost the cake as desired.
 I simply placed half the buttercream on top of each cake for a classic naked cake look.